decentraland/mini-rpc/README.md

   [Method.DELETE]: void
 }

-// optionally you can have events emitted by the server or client
+// optionally you can have events emitted by the server or the client

 enum EventType {
-  READY = 'ready'
+  HELLO = 'hello'
 }

 type EventData = {
-  [EventType.READY]: { hello: string }
+  [EventType.HELLO]: { name: string }
 }